 If you are enrolled in a CSP, you could get a HECS-HELP loan to cover your student contribution amount.

-Job-ready Graduates Package
+The Job-ready Graduates Package changes student contribution bands.

 How much will I pay for my course?